-These Thai chicken lettuce wraps are made in under 30 minutes and make a delicious dinner or appetizer.
-The sweet, savory, and spicy filling will have you licking your fingers!
+These Thai chicken lettuce wraps are ready in under 30 minutes and packed with sweet, savory, and spicy flavor.
+Made with ground chicken and crisp veggies for a fresh dinner!

 This post may contain affiliate links.
 Read disclosure policy.